dgwozdz/HN_SO_analysis/README.md

 ### 3.8 Hadoop

 In case of Hadoop, the cumulative number of questions on <span style="color:blue">SO</span> seems to be similar to the cumulative number of points on <span style="color:green">HN</span>.
-What’s interesting here is the change of dynamic in 2013: since the middle of this year the number of question on <span style="color:blue">SO</span> grows faster than the number of points on <span style="color:green">HN</span>.
+Whatâ€™s interesting here is the change of dynamic in 2013: since the middle of this year the number of question on <span style="color:blue">SO</span> grows faster than the number of points on <span style="color:green">HN</span>.

 ![](readme_graphics/plots/20180602_hadoop_SO_score_sum_cum_HN_all_score_sum_cum_double.png)